 Income Tax Expense (Benefit).
-We had income tax expense of \$132.3 million in 2009 compared to an income tax benefit of \$64.8 million 2008.
-The period over period increases were primarily due to the increase in pre-tax net income in 2009 versus pre-tax net losses in 2008.
-We had an income tax expense of \$188.7 million in 2007, primarily due to income from operations and net realized gains for the period.
+We had income tax benefit of \$19.5 million in 2010, an income tax expense of \$132.3 million in 2009 and an income tax benefit of \$64.8 million in 2008.
 Our income tax is primarily a function of the statutory tax rates and corresponding pre-tax income in the jurisdictions where we operate, coupled with the impact from tax-preferenced investment income.
-Variations in our effective tax rate generally result from changes in the relative levels of pre-tax income among jurisdictions with different tax rates.
+The taxes for 2010 included a \$48.9 million benefit resulting from a favorable Internal Revenue Service ("IRS") audit settlement.
+Absent these types of unusual items, variations in our effective tax rate generally result from changes in the relative levels of pre-tax income among jurisdictions with different tax rates.